B4rtDC/DS425-PS/README.md

 - written project on machine learning.
 The projects will be available in March.
 Once started, the hour on Fridays will be reserved for you to work on this.
 The projects will be done in groups of two with mutual competition.
 - written test on search methods.

-We will be using Matlab for the machine learning part (you will use this in future robotics courses as well) and Julia ($\ge$ 1.7.1) second part of the course.
+We will be using Matlab (≥2020b) for the machine learning part (you will use this in future robotics courses as well) and Julia (≥1.7.1) second part of the course.

 ## Getting started
 Get the repository: